CLM P1/01: 2019–2020 season

 Ahead of the 2019 24 Hours of Le Mans, team owner Colin Kolles announced that the team would not be participating in the full WEC season, and would instead participate in selected races, including the 24 Hours of Le Mans, as the team sought to develop a new car for the Le Mans Hypercar regulations.
 Initially, the team's entry for the 2020 Le Mans was placed on the reserve list, before being promoted following the withdrawal of the SRT41 Garage 56 entry, and the Porsche North America GTE-Pro entries.
 Prior to the Automobile Club I'Ouest's confirmation of the team's promotion to the official entry list, the team resumed its testing programme with a new Le Mans aero package.

 The team entered the 2020 6 Hours of Spa-Francorchamps in preparation for the 24 Hours of Le Mans, with Oliver Webb, Tom Dillmann and Bruno Spengler driving the ENSO CLM, in the car's Le Mans-style low-downforce aero kit.
 The team qualified 4th overall for the race, but finished in 27th overall, 14 laps down on the winning Toyota TS050 Hybrid.

+2024

+ByKolles entered the P1/01 in the closing round of the 2024 Masters Endurance Legends season at Mugello, with Christophe Bouchut driving the car and winning the first of the two races.